Evelinealy/fm-projects/README.md

-# fm-projects
+# Project Ideas by Frontend Mentor
-A variety of projects ideas taken from frontendmentor and implemented myself
+The ideas of the projects and figma files are all taken from Frontend Mentor.
+All colors, images, and fonts go to them.
+Please look inside each folder, as each one has a different README for each different project.